DominusJP/holbertonschool-AirBnB_clone/README.md

 **Command Interpreter Description**
 In order to start it,
-in order to use it,
+In order to use it,
-examples:
+Examples: